nadzyah/baseline-data-form/README.md

 Once you’ve configured one of the databases, create `media/` folder in the project root directory to store config files that customers will upload: `mkdir media`

-Also don't forget to set `Debug = True` in `settings.py` file in case you're not ready to use it in production.
+Also, don't forget to set `Debug = True` in the `settings.py` file in case you're not ready to use it in production.

 Then make migrations and run the server: